 Though the Australian Jewry is very young compared to the course of Jewish history, it is home to a vibrant and diverse community.
 Approximately 91,000 people identified as religiously Jewish in the 2016 census (0.4% of the population).
 However, this figure may be an underestimation of the total Jewish population due to ambiguities around ‘Jewish’ as a religious oridentity marker.
 Some may also fear declaring their Jewish identity due to collective memories of the Holocaust (known as Shoah).
 It is not uncommon for Jewish families in Australia to have extended family members living in other parts of the world due to the longlasting effects of WWII and the Holocaust.

 Nearly all of Australia’s Jewish community reside in Melbourne and Sydney (90%).
 However, one can find synagogues from different streams of Judaism throughout Australia’s major cities, smaller cities and some country areas.
 Jewish settlement and communities tend to be concentrated, with synagogues often acting as community hubs that help to connect local and visiting Jews.
-It is also common for Jewish schools, kosher food stores, aged-care facilities and other commercial and community-oriented services found nearby, fostering a greater sense of community and support.
+It is also common for Jewish schools, kosher food stores, aged-care facilities and other commercial and community-oriented services to be found nearby, fostering a greater sense of community and support.

 Islam in Australia